xonixx/makesure/README.md

 - [Very portable](#os).
 - Very simple, only bare minimum of truly needed features.
 You don’t need to learn a whole new programming language to use the tool!
 Literally it’s goals + dependencies + bash/shell.
 - Much saner and simpler `make` analog.
-- A bunch of useful built-in facilities: timing the goal's execution, listing goals in a build file, a means to speed-up repeated builds (link to @reached_if).
+- A bunch of useful built-in facilities: timing the goal's execution, listing goals in a build file, a [means](#reached_if) to speed-up repeated builds.
 - The syntax of a build file is also a valid bash/shell (though semantics is different).
 This can to some extent be in use for editing in IDE.

 ## Concepts